 Procedures for Complaint

-- Online clinic requests are due on February 10th by 4 pm.
-(The request form can be found at http://www.sfsu.edu/~comdis/Clinic_Requests.html).
+- If you wish to serve as a clinic aide in Spring 2015, the online request forms are due on September 8th by 4 pm.
+(Go to http://bit.ly/YqI3ya).
 Please be sure to click the submit button at the end, or we won't receive your request!

 We have established minimum grade criteria that are more comprehensive than our earlier policy, affecting advancement to Spring semester's courses for students enrolled in CD 660, 668, and 651 in the Fall.
 Below is the new policy that requires a C- in ALL of these courses in order to enroll in ANY CD courses in the Spring semester.
 For those of you who might be affected by this new policy, please consult with your instructor at your earliest opportunity to ensure that you are getting all the support you need to do well in your courses.
 You may also consult with any of the CD full-time faculty including Drs.Epstein, Yu, and Solomon-Rice.

 In order to advance in the academic sequence, the student must maintain the following: